EugeniaMatto/simple_shell/README.md

 # *Simple Shell project*

+## *Introduction*
+This simple shell project is  collaboration between `Eugenia Matto` and `Franco Trenche`, software engineering students.
+This repository contains the files for this simple_shell project.
+It consists of developing and making our own UNIX command interpreter (Shell).

 ## *What is a shell*
 The _shell_ is an interface to the operating system.
 It acts as a command interpreter; it takes each commands and passes it to the operating system.